-Town devastated by wildfire savors high school football win
+Football victory a salve for devastated California town

 Senior running back Lukas Hartley could feel the pressure.
 In the first quarter, shortly after the team had entered the field through the home stands while Johnny Cash’s “God’s Gonna Cut You Down” played on the speakers, he threw up on the field as his emotions got the best of him.
 He sat out two plays, before returning and running over a defender to score a touchdown.

-Paradise was up 7-0 when they lined up for their second possession of the game.
+Paradise was up 7-0 when they started their second possession.
 Senior wide receiver Mason Cowan lined up to the right side of the field and noticed the other team was not looking at him.
-He signaled to quarterback Danny Bettencourt.
-Sixty-four yards and an extra point later, it was 14-0 and the rout was on.
+He signaled to quarterback Danny Bettencourt, who hit with a 64-yard touchdown pass and the rout was on.
 Paradise would win the game 42-0.

 “Everyone felt like, in a way that, we had the town on our back,” Hartley said.
 “We had the responsibility of winning tonight, so that’s what we went out here and did.”